dhorions/Course_HelloLambda/README.md

 This code is related to a course that's in development on [Udemy](https://www.udemy.com/user/dries-horions/).

-Join the course for a discounted price of 14$ from [here](https://www.udemy.com/serverless-api-aws-lambda-for-java-developers/?couponCode=GITHUB).
+Join the course for free from [here](https://www.udemy.com/serverless-api-aws-lambda-for-java-developers/?couponCode=GETINFIRST).